Moonlight Fire: Progression

-Impacts

-Casualties
+Effects

-The Moonlight Fire resulted in zero fatalities, but 34 injuries were recorded.
+The Moonlight Fire resulted in zero fatalities and 34 injuries.

-Damage

 The fire destroyed seven structures: two residences and five outbuildings.
 One other outbuilding was damaged.

-Cause and litigation
+Legal proceedings

 The cause of the fire was never clearly established.
 Federal and state officials accused Sierra Pacific Industries of negligence in the hiring and supervision of a logging contractor.

 In 2009, the Department of Justice sued Sierra Pacific, the logging contractor, and smaller parties, seeking almost $800 million in damages.
 Spooked by the precarious state of the lumber market at the time and the size of the sought-for damages, in 2012 Sierra Pacific and the other defendants entered into a voluntary settlement of $122.5 million.
 Sierra Pacific's contribution to the settlement consisted of $47 million and 22,500 acres of land, while the other defendants paid a total of $8 million.
 Sierra Pacific admitted no wrongdoing through the settlement, and though it was voluntary, CFO Mark Emmerson told Forbes in a 2018 interview that they "had a gun to our head."